AlienKevin/principlesofdesign/about.md

 key: page-about
 ---

-<p style="font-size: 22px">Universal Principles of Design aims to help engineers and project managers create better products and services using design principles.</p>
+<p style="font-size: 22px">Universal Principles of Design provides convenient access to cross-disciplinary design knowledge to help you create better products and services.
+Each principle is motivated by a real-world problem faced by designers.
+Analysis and potential solutions are proposed by applying the principle.
+Afterwards, a takeaway section goes deeper into when, where, and how to apply the principle.</p>

 ## Website Author